Conclusion-Xforce/openshift-observability/metrics/README.md

 ```

 - Review the `user-workload-monitoring-config.yaml`
-- Apply the configuration to create the ConfigMap object
+- Apply the configuration to create the ConfigMap object that saves the prometheus data for 10days
 ```
 oc apply -f user-workload-monitoring-config.yaml
 ```